moonlight-stream/moonlight-android/README.md

 ##Usage

-* Ensure your Android device and your PC are on the same network or you're running [Shield Proxy](http://forum.xda-developers.com/showthread.php?t=2435481).
 * Turn on Shield Streaming in the GFE settings
+* If you are connecting from outside the same network, turn on internet streaming
-* In Limelight, enter your PC's IP or Hostname and click "Pair".
+* In Limelight, enter your PC's IP or Hostname and click "Pair"
 * Accept the pairing confirmation on your PC
 * In Limelight, click "Start Streaming"
 * Play games!